ebzzry/ebzzry.github.io/src/en/human.md

 It is relatively easy to fall into a trap wherein our emotions would like to take charge of our communication processes.
-When we think that what we are communicating is not being assimilated well by the communicatee, we become frustrated and intolerant.
+When we think that what we are communicating is not being assimilated well by the communicate, we become frustrated and intolerant.
 When it happens, we push our ideas even harder down the avenue, which further exacerbates the already-dysfunctional communication.
 When we lack patience, we no longer understand why are we even communicating in the first place.